Misty Edwards: Music career

 Edwards' music recording career commenced with the release Eternity, a studio album, on December 5, 2003, by Forerunner Music.
-Her second album, "Always on His Mind," was released by Forerunner Music on December 1, 2005.
+Forerunner Music released her second album, "Always on His Mind," on December 1, 2005.
 The subsequent album, "Relentless," was released on December 20, 2007, from Forerunner Music.

 She released "Fling Wide" on December 28, 2009, with Forerunner Music.
 The album placed on three Billboard magazine charts, where it peaked at No. 21 on the Christian Albums, No. 46 on the Independent Albums, and No. 10 on the Heatseekers Albums chart.

 Her next album, Point of Life, was released by Forerunner Music on April 6, 2010.
 This album saw placements on two Billboard magazine charts, where it peaked at No. 45 on the Christian Albums chart, and hitting a placement of No. 27 on the Heatseekers Albums.

 She released an extended play with David Brymer, Measure of Love, and this was released on December 21, 2011, from Forerunner Music.
 The extended play charted on two Billboard magazine charts, with it placing on the Christian Albums at No. 24 and No. 16 on the Heatseekers Albums.

 The follow-up album, Only a Shadow, was released on March 19, 2013, by Forerunner Music.
 The album placed on three Billboard magazine charts, the Billboard 200 at a peak of No. 107, while placing on the Christian Albums at No. 7, and Independent Albums at No. 21.
 She sat down with Kevin Davis in two Behind the Song features for New Release Today, where she discussed her songs "Shine Like the Stars" and "When You Think of Me" from this album.

 She released her seventh album, Little Bird, with Forerunner Music, on December 29, 2014.
 This album charted on the Billboard magazine charts, where it placed at No. 7 on the Christian Albums chart, while peaking at No. 23 on the Independent Albums chart.
 Edwards talked to Kevin Davis about the song "Little Bird" from this album, in a Behind the Song feature at New Release Today.
 She was the subject in a podcast from Relevant Magazine, in the promotion of this album.
 This interview appeared in the Relevant Magazine issue 74 for March and April 2015, and published on their website.

 Edwards, again in two more Behind the Song features with Kevin Davis from New Release Today, discussed her songs "The Gift" and "So Come."

+Kevin Prosch Controversy

+On February 8, 2024, Misty Edwards was reported to have had an affair with musician Kevin Prosch, with charges filed, with ensuing conviction(s) for public intoxication and DUI arrests.
+Former International House of Prayer staff member Brent Steeno provided evidence of the affair and claimed International House of Prayer leadership retaliated against him for disclosing it.
+Initial reports included photographs from the arrest.